 Here are some reasons why:

 We all want instant results.
 If dieting were easy there wouldn’t be an obesity epidemic.
 But people they think that if they starve themselves or drastically cut calories for a few weeks or even a few months that they will reach their desired look or weight.
 How many times have you told yourself that you were going to lose 10 pounds to fit into that dress or suit?
-I actually just got an email today from a prospective client asking me what I thought of her doing a 10 day cleanse to drop 10 pounds before she started my program.
+I actually just got an email today from a prospective client asking me what I thought of her doing a 10 day cleanse to drop 10 pounds before she started my weight training program.
 My answer was, as soon as she starts eating food again those 10 pounds will come right back.
 In essence, the cleanse would be a waste of time.
 I would rather see her start a plan that can help her shed 1-2 pounds in that same amount of time.

 When you drop calories too low, you aren’t able to maintain it.
 Somewhere in those weeks or months you are going to be ravenous and eat everything in sight.
 This leads to binging, and binging leads to weight gain.
 Yes, deprivation leads to bingeing.